vscode-neovim/vscode-neovim/CONTRIBUTING.md

 ### Logging

-You can view the extension logs in one of three locations
+You can view the extension logs in one of these ways:

-1. Via the `vscode-neovim logs` Output channel
+1. Via the `vscode-neovim logs` Output channel.
+    - **To enable debug logs,** click the "gear" icon and select `Debug`, then click it again and choose `Set As Default`.
+        - Alternatively, run the vscode command `Developer: Set Log Level...`, choose `vscode-neovim`, then **click the ✓ icon** on the "Debug" item.
+This is required to "Set As Default", otherwise the log-level will be reset after a vscode restart.
     - Note: some messages are not logged to the Output channel, to avoid infinite loop.
 This is decided by the [`logToOutputChannel` parameter](https://github.com/vscode-neovim/vscode-neovim/blob/7337ffd5009067d074af5371171f277cb522aa9b/src/logger.ts#L184).

-2. From the dev tools console (run the `Developer: Toggle Developer Tools` vscode command to see the console) by enabling the `vscode-neovim.logOutputToConsole` setting.
+2. From the dev tools console (run the `Developer: Toggle Developer Tools` vscode command)
+    - **You must enable** the `vscode-neovim.logOutputToConsole` vscode setting for this to work.

-    - If you ran the extension from the `Run Extension` button (see above), you can also view logs in the `Debug Console` of your original VSCode window, but you will still need to enable `vscode-neovim.logOutputToConsole`.
+    - If you ran the extension from the `Run Extension` button (see above), you can also view logs in the `Debug Console` of your original VSCode window, but you still must enable `vscode-neovim.logOutputToConsole`.
 3. From a log file of your choosing, by configuring the `vscode-neovim.logPath` setting.

-VSCode, by default, will only show messages at the "Info" level or above, but than can be changed by running the command `Developer Set Log Level...` -> `vscode-neovim` and selecting the desired log level.
-You can also do this by clicking the gear icon in the output pane, with `vscode-neovim` selected.

 ### Run Unit Tests